 In their comment letter dated December 3, 2018, the National Park Service acknowledged that: "The viewshed analysis is very helpful in providing some perspective views and demonstrating the visual effect the project may have on neighboring properties and roadways.
 Based upon analysis, the project will not be a visual intrusion upon NPS managed resources."
+Additionally, "NPS finds that the project has been effectively designed to minimize potential effects to the Mine Run and Spotsylvania Courthouse Civil War Battlefields..."
 The National Park Service has raised transportation related concerns related to expected increase in commercial related traffic, especially at the intersection of Orange Plank Road and Brock Road, noting that "...Orange Plank Road serves as a designated tour route for visitors to Wilderness Battlefield."
 The NPS has requested that project construction and operations traffic be directed away from Fredericksburg & Spotsylvania National Military Park Roads.
 NPS has expressed willingness to work with the County and applicant should "no practicable alternative exist" to avoid NPS owned roads as part of construction and operations routing."

 Historic Resources Policy 1, Strategy 3.
 Promote the continuance and expansion of the Agricultural/ Forestal District program to promote agricultural land preservation and protection of rural farm/ forest character of the County.
 The agricultural/ forestal district program is an applicant (landowner(s)) driven request of the Agricultural and Forestal District Advisory Committee, the Planning Commission and the Board of Supervisors to be included within the Agricultural and Forestal District.
-Agricultural and Forestal District program parcels are not the same as the boundary of the Agricultural and Forestal Land Use designation, or land use designations such as Rural Residential where agriculture and forestry are also promoted in the Comprehensive Plan.
-Approval of this special use request would not reduce the acreage associated with the Agricultural/ Forestal District program.
+Agricultural and Forestal District program parcels are not the same as the boundary of the Agricultural and Forestal Land Use designation in the Comprehensive Plan and approval of this special use request would not reduce the acreage associated with the Agricultural/ Forestal District program.
 Staff does acknowledge that the sizeable acreage being considered for this special use application could potentially be a candidate for inclusion within the Agricultural/ Forest District program if an applicant (property owner(s)) decided to apply for the designation.
 This project would ultimately remove potentially viable acreage from consideration in exchange for a non-agricultural or forestal use.
 Staff notes the parcels included in this proposal represent a collection of generally contiguous large acreage parcels left relatively intact and undeveloped; appropriate for agriculture and forestry not impacted by a proliferation of rural residential lot divisions.

 Historic Resources Policy 1, Strategy 4.
 Promote and protect agriculture as the primary use of land in rural areas to promote the scenic character and economy of this area of the county.
-Though the use proposed is considered complementary and/or generally compatible with rural and agricultural land uses, the proposed solar energy facility would remove a large land area that includes prime agricultural soils from use for agriculture (and silviculture).
+Though the use proposed is considered complementary and/ or generally compatible with rural and agricultural land uses, the proposed solar energy facility would remove a large land area that includes prime agricultural soils from use for agriculture (and silviculture).